 Faith without corresponding action is dead.
-When faith begins to grow, circumstances begin to lose their force.
+When faith begins to grow, circumstances begin to lose their force or hold on you.

 Romans 10:10 For with the heart man believes to righteousness; and with the mouth confession is made to salvation.
 C-MATS